Uditya-Pal-1/Chai-Aur-Code-Cohort/README.md

 ## License

-This project is licensed under the <a href="License.md"> MIT License </a>.
+This project is licensed under the <a href="LICENSE"> MIT License </a>.
 Feel free to learn, add upon, and share my work!